torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 export symbol information from the module.

-Since the kernel module environment can be dynamic there must be a mechanism for notifying the ``klogd`` daemon when a change in module environment occurs.
+Since the kernel module environment can be dynamic there must be a mechanism for yestifying the ``klogd`` daemon when a change in module environment occurs.
 There are command line options available which allow klogd to signal the currently executing daemon that symbol information should be refreshed.
 See the ``klogd`` manual page for more